malialiu/malialiu.github.io/essays/final-project-idea.md

 ## Beyond The Basics
   - All the deadlines on Laulima can shows on calendar page once they login with @hawaii.edu
+  - Avoid procrastination mode: pushing all the deadline on calendar page one day before.